lerkab/lerkab/README.md

 # Hi, I'm Lera 👋
-Data Analyst with more than 2 years of commertial experience in IT company.
+Business Analyst with more than 2 years of commertial experience in Russian IT company.
 Master's Degree in Business Analytics from the Higher School of Economics.